peetypeet5000/ar-structural-testing/README.md

    7. termios.h
    8. unistd.h
    9. poll.h
+3. Install node. node v18 was used in development.
+It is reccomended to install node via [nvm](https://github.com/nvm-sh/nvm).
-2. Compile the program.
-Any C compiler should work, but gcc was used during the development of this product
+4. Compile the program.
+Any C compiler should work, but gcc was used during the development of this product.
+There is a makefile provided in the src/ directory which can be used by running `make`.
-3. To get the serial in, we used an RS-232 - USB cable
+5. To get the serial in, we used an RS-232 - USB cable conneted to the Raspberry Pi
+6. Once the cable is connected and the C code is compiled, simply run `node server/main.js` from the root of the project directory.
+This will start the serial read code as well as the webserver.

 ## Documentation/Help